Yandex Cloud

 Privilege Description

-ALL_PRIVILEGES Allows performing any action with user data in the database and using the SHOW SLAVE STATUS statement.
+ALL_PRIVILEGES Allows any action with user data in the database and allows using the SHOW SLAVE STATUS operator.

 ALL Synonym for the ALL_PRIVILEGES privilege used for managing privileges via the CLI.

-ALTER Allows using the ALTER TABLE statement that changes the structure of any custom tables in the database.
-Requires CREATE and INSERT privileges.
+ALTER Allows using the ALTER TABLE operator to change the structure of any custom tables in the database.
+Requires the CREATE and INSERT privileges.
 For renaming tables

-ALTER_ROUTINE Allows using the ALTER ROUTINE statement to change or delete any custom stored procedures and functions in the database.
+ALTER_ROUTINE Allows using the ALTER ROUTINE operator to change or delete any custom stored procedures and functions in the database.

-CREATE Allows using the CREATE statement to create use tables in the database.
+CREATE Allows using the CREATE operator to create user tables in the database.

-CREATE_ROUTINE Allows using the CREATE ROUTINE statement to create custom stored procedures and functions in the database.
+CREATE_ROUTINE Allows using the CREATE ROUTINE operator to create custom stored procedures and functions in the database.

-CREATE_TEMPORARY_TABLES Allows using the CREATE TEMPORARY TABLE statement to create temporary custom tables in the database.
+CREATE_TEMPORARY_TABLES Allows using the CREATE TEMPORARY TABLE operator to create temporary custom tables in the database.

-CREATE_VIEW Allows using the CREATE VIEW statement to create custom views in the database.
+CREATE_VIEW Allows using the CREATE VIEW operator to create custom views in the database.

 DELETE Allows deleting records from any custom tables in the database.